affinda/affinda-python/docs/models.md

 :ivar source_email: If the document is created via email ingestion, this field stores the email file's URL.
 :vartype source_email: str
+:ivar source_email_address: If the document is created via email ingestion, this field stores the email's From address.
+:vartype source_email_address: str
 :ivar region_bias:
 :vartype region_bias: ~affinda.models.RegionBias